corridor/sqlalchemy-history/docs/intro.rst

 Versions and transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-At the end of each transaction SQLAlchemy-Continuum gathers all changes together and creates version objects for each changed versioned entity.
-Continuum also creates one TransactionLog entity and N number of TransactionChanges entities per transaction (here N is the number of affected classes per transaction).
+At the end of each transaction SQLAlchemy-History gathers all changes together and creates version objects for each changed versioned entity.
+History also creates one TransactionLog entity and N number of TransactionChanges entities per transaction (here N is the number of affected classes per transaction).
 TransactionLog and TransactionChanges entities are created for transaction tracking.